Grunet/cloud-native-honeypot/packages/honeypot/SECURITY.md

 # Honeypot - Security

+TODO - document how to install cosign, then pick an image SHA, then run the following command

+cosign verify --certificate-oidc-issuer=https://token.actions.githubusercontent.com --certificate-identity=https://github.com/Grunet/cloud-native-honeypot/.github/workflows/release-honeypot.yaml@refs/heads/main ghcr.io/grunet/cloud-native-honeypot@sha256:6282d824407abb0caefec65574cd40ad995a654ae2b24083a46d02fe12e626fb

+Then should see

+Verification for ghcr.io/grunet/cloud-native-honeypot@sha256:6282d824407abb0caefec65574cd40ad995a654ae2b24083a46d02fe12e626fb --
+The following checks were performed on each of these signatures:
+  - The cosign claims were validated
+  - Existence of the claims in the transparency log was verified offline
+  - The code-signing certificate was verified using trusted certificate authority certificates

 TODO - document something about Python install in CI not requiring new downloads per https://github.com/actions/setup-python/blob/main/docs/advanced-usage.md#hosted-tool-cache

 TODO - document about pypi dependencies being cached in CI